Get in Touch

 • Filesystem configuration

-• Filesystem creation and integrity checks
+• Creating and checking filesystem integrity

 • Optimizing filesystems via mount options

-• Optimizing filesystems via superblocks
+• Optimizing filesystems via superblock

 • Using SMART to predict hard disk failure